freemo/apex/index.md

-In the end we hope to provide a standard which supports the current APRS network and paradigm while still expanding and improving it to make the network more resiliant for emergency use as well as during normal operation.
+In the end we hope to provide a standard which supports the current APRS network and paradigm while still expanding and improving it to make the network more resilient for emergency use as well as during normal operation.

 # Goals